 Nomination forms are sent to local and statewide groups, associations, Chamber members, elected officials, and individuals.
 Persons not receiving nomination information are encouraged to submit nominations online.
 Nominations will be accepted until December 31 for the following program year.
 All nominated persons will receive information on the program including dates, cost, and the application process.

-Once nominations have been received, the Leadership Kansas Board of Trustees invites nominees to apply for the upcoming Leadership Kansas class.
+Once nominations have been received, we invite nominees to apply for the upcoming Leadership Kansas class.
 Applicants should demonstrate an increasing level of responsibility, potential for continual leadership in Kansas, and evidence of professional and personal improvement since completing their formal education.
 Work experience, scope of personal interests, level of community involvement, and recognition of leadership abilities through receipt of honors/awards may also have a significant impact in the selection process.

 A total of 40 participants will be selected for the program.
 An independent committee will make the selections in March.
 The selection process is designed to provide a class that is representative of the diverse elements of our state.